justv316/Just_My_Repo/docs/2025_RubySapphire_Nuzlocke.md

 	0. Each person will play the game until each gym is defeated as organized in this document

 	1. Any Pokémon that faints must be released or boxed permanently.
 It is considered “dead” for the rest of the run.
-		a.
-If all Pokemon "die", the run is considered lost.

 	2. Only the first wild Pokémon encountered in a route or area can be caught.
 		a.
 If you fail to catch a (ie. it flees or faints), your opportunity to catch a Pokémon in that area is lost.